 Responsible for helping the council agree its priorities, and then making sure we deliver them.

-My role includes strategy, performance, leadership support, research, consultation and customer insight, European and international issues, communications and public affairs.
-I have led on major transformational programmes such as Public Health transfer and Troubled Families.
-I developed and led service review programmes which saved £461m.
+His role included strategy, performance, leadership support, research, consultation and customer insight, European and international issues, communications and public affairs.
+Jason led on major transformational programmes such as Public Health transfer and Troubled Families.
+He developed and led service review programmes which saved £461m.

 - Ensured clear strategic direction through annual Leader's Policy Statement

 - Led public engagement on Council's direction (8,000 responses and 250k reach on social media)

 - Developed and led whole council service review programme